WenQingLee/Hawk-a-Delight_Milestone_Project/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 Deployment

+===

+In the terminal, type in the following:

+sudo apt install libpq-dev python3-dev

+Install the following using pip3:

+sudo pip3 install gunicorn
+sudo pip3 install psycopg2
+sudo pip3 install whitenoise

+Add Whitenoise to the middleware inside settings.py

+MIDDLEWARE = [
+'whitenoise.middleware.WhiteNoiseMiddleware'
+]

+Make sure to include the following settings for static files and uploads, if they are not there already:

+STATIC_URL = '/static/'
+STATICFILES_DIRS = (os.path.join(BASE_DIR, 'static'), )
+STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')

+MEDIA_URL = '/media/'
+MEDIA_ROOT = os.path.join(BASE_DIR, 'media')

+Create a static folder in the workspace (where manage.py is) and create an empty text file inside there.

+Create a staticfiles folder in the workspace and create an empty text file inside there

+Create a media folder in the workspace and create an empty text file inside there.

+Remove media/ from the .gitignore file temporarily.
+(If you have added /media inside there).

+Create a static folder in the workspace (where manage.py is) and create an empty text file inside there.

+Create a staticfiles folder in the workspace and create an empty text file inside there

+Create a media folder in the workspace and create an empty text file inside there.

+Remove media/ from the .gitignore file temporarily.
+(If you have added /media inside there).

+Create the requirements.txt file using bash

+pip3 freeze --local > requirements.txt

+Create a local git repo for your project and connect it to a GitHub repo.
+Include the relevant .gitignore file.

+sudo git init
+sudo git add .
+sudo git commit -m "First commit" sudo git remote add origin <GITHUB REMOTE URL>
+sudo git push origin master

+Put staticfiles/  and media/ inside .gitignore

+Log into heroku by typing in heroku login and pressing ENTER

+Put staticfiles/  and media/ inside .gitignore

+Create an app ( do it via the command line, don't do it via the Heroku webpage).
+If you opt for the command line and the push to Heroku

+heroku create <PROJECT NAME>
+git remote -v

+Type in:

+heroku addons:create heroku-postgresql

+Install with pip3:

+sudo pip3 install dj_database_url

+Add the URL to the database configurations inside settings.py

+# import at the top
+import dj_database_url
+# then...
+DATABASES = {'default': dj_database_url.parse(<DATABASE_URL_FROM_HEROKU>)}

+===

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: